canjoena - stock.adobe.com

 Datacentres are feeling the pressure from the massive growth in cloud services to emerging trends, such as the internet of things (IoT), which is driving demand for vast amounts of data storage as well as greater processing power to handle it all.

 A previous article discussed how various factors are affecting the scale and location of datacentres, plus the ways in which these are being architected and constructed.
-But new technology is also reshaping the infrastructure in datacentres to better meet the challenges of new and emerging workloads.
+But technology is also reshaping the infrastructure in datacentres to better meet the challenges of and emerging workloads.

 One example of this is hyperconverged infrastructure (HCI), which delivers compute and storage in a single appliance-like node that is designed to serve as a building block.